 Information for Applying to High School Options

-Where do I go to get information about my magnet options?
+Where do I go to get information about my magnet/choice options?

 Do families pay tuition to attend high school option programs?